ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   - 32 bytes: The X coordinate of `A` in big-endian order
   - `0xAC` (`OP_CHECKSIG`)
   - 40 witness bytes total

+> **Rationale** The first tapleaf branch is effectively a repeat
+> of the keypath spend path, and is technically superfluous.
+>
+> This branch exists as we intend to use PSBT to support signing
+> of a spend from Alice-owned funds to onchain addresses or other
+> protocols (such as Payjoin) that use PSBT.
+> As of this writing, PSBT does not support signing using MuSig2.
+> While a BIP has been proposed to extend PSBTs to support MuSig2
+> signing, it is still under review and active design.

 ### Computing The Internal Public Key